TEMPUS

-The TEMPUS (Trans-European Mobility Programme for University Studies) program encouraged higher education institutions in the EU Member States and partner countries to engage in structured cooperation through the establishment of "consortia".
-The "consortia" implemented Joint European Projects (JEPs) with a clear set of objectives.
+The TEMPUS (Trans-European Mobility Programme for University Studies) is a program that encouraged higher education institutions in the EU Member States and partner countries to engage in structured cooperation through the establishment of "consortia".
+The "consortia" implemented Joint European Projects (JEPs) with a clear set of objectives to promote exchanges and mobility of teaching staff and trainers.
 Such projects could receive financial aid for two or three years.
-Tempus also provided Individual Mobility Grants (IMGs) to individuals working in Higher Education sector to help them work on certain specified activities in other countries.
+Tempus also provided Individual Mobility Grants (IMGs) to individuals working in the higher education sector to help them work on certain specified activities in other countries.

+TEMPUS was adopted on 7 May 1990 by The Council of the European Communities.

 As of 1 January 2014, Tempus-like activities, namely capacity building activities, became part of a new cooperation programme called Erasmus+.
 These activities involve former Tempus member countries, in addition to countries from Latin America, Asia and Africa, the Caribbean and the Pacific.